Cohesive System Model

 Audience Map

-How each discipline works from the same Cohesive system graph to build, shape, govern, and operate software.
+How each discipline uses a focused view of the same accumulated system graph to build, shape, govern, and operate software.

 Open section